 4. Cause Nausea And Headache

 Some women have nausea and headache after taking a pill.
 In worst cases it could also lead to vomiting, causing dehydration.
 Though these are general side-effects and need not be worried about much, having these symptoms for a long time could interfere with the normal routine.
-It is best to consult your doctor if the symptoms pertain after 2 days.
+It is best to consult your

 5. Cause Abdominal Pain And Fatigue